mrismanaziz/Reforestation/README.md

-## As I suspected, someone has been adding soil to my garden.
-The plot thickens.
+## Where do sheep go to get their hair cut?
+The baa-baa shop.